rcowham/p4benchmark/README.md

 # Setting up your Perforce commit instance(s)

 It is recommended to use the SDP to configure and start your instance, assigning appropriate storage etc.

+The benchmark scripts rely on an SDP structure being in place.

 ## Creating repository files